andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/sharing-a-core-data-model-with-a-swift-framework.md

 Expand the Build folder down to Build -> Products -> Debug-iphonesimulator.
 There you should see the CarKit.framework artifact, and within it, everything that's needed to be able to utilize the data model in a client application.
 Awesome!
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/10-CarKit-Finder-Includes-momd-1024x733.png" alt="10 - CarKit - Finder - Includes momd" width="1024" height="733" class="alignnone size-large wp-image-12248" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/10-CarKit-Finder-Includes-momd-1024x733.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/10-CarKit-Finder-Includes-momd-300x215.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/10-CarKit-Finder-Includes-momd-768x550.png 768w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/10-CarKit-Finder-Includes-momd.png 1064w" sizes="(max-width: 1024px) 100vw, 1024px" />][12]

 **Note:** This framework is not production-ready.
 It's a little more involved to create a framework that one can run on a device / pass validation when submitting to the app store.
-The development of the framework remains the same, but the _build_ phases and procedures must be modified to make it &#8220;universal&#8221;.
-Rather than overly complicate this walkthrough, I recommend reviewing &#8220;[Universal Cocoa Touch Frameworks for iOS 8 – (Remix)][13] by [@kodmunki][14] to create a &#8220;universal&#8221; framework capable of being run in the simulator and on iOS devices.
+The development of the framework remains the same, but the _build_ phases and procedures must be modified to make it "universal&#8221;.
+Rather than overly complicate this walkthrough, I recommend reviewing "[Universal Cocoa Touch Frameworks for iOS 8 – (Remix)][13] by [@kodmunki][14] to create a "universal&#8221; framework capable of being run in the simulator and on iOS devices.

 <a name="create-framework-dependent-app" class="jump-target"></a>

 ### Creating the framework-dependent app

 With the framework built, it's time to create the iOS app that will utilize that framework and its packaged assets!
-Begin a new project from File -> New -> Project and select &#8220;Single View Application&#8221;.
-I'll name our example app &#8220;Carz&#8221;. **Ensure that &#8220;Use Core Data&#8221; is selected** so that you get the boilerplate Core Data code put into your project by Xcode:
+Begin a new project from File -> New -> Project and select "Single View Application&#8221;.
+I'll name our example app "Carz&#8221;. **Ensure that "Use Core Data&#8221; is selected** so that you get the boilerplate Core Data code put into your project by Xcode:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/11-New-Single-View-App-Carz.png" alt="11 - New Single View App - Carz" width="755" height="492" class="alignnone size-full wp-image-12249" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/11-New-Single-View-App-Carz.png 755w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/11-New-Single-View-App-Carz-300x195.png 300w" sizes="(max-width: 755px) 100vw, 755px" />][15]

 <a name="remove-xcode-generated-xcdatamodeld" class="jump-target"></a>

 #### Remove Xcode-generated .xcdatamodeld file

-When you select &#8220;Use Core Data&#8221; in the project creation window, Xcode automatically generates some boilerplate code, which we want.
-But it also gives us a &#8220;Carz.xcdatamodeld&#8221; file, which we will not need because we'll use the model that's found in CarKit.
-Remove the &#8220;Carz.xcdatamodeld&#8221; file that Xcode provides for you:
+When you select "Use Core Data&#8221; in the project creation window, Xcode automatically generates some boilerplate code, which we want.
+But it also gives us a "Carz.xcdatamodeld&#8221; file, which we will not need because we'll use the model that's found in CarKit.
+Remove the "Carz.xcdatamodeld&#8221; file that Xcode provides for you:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/12-Remove-default-data-model-from-new-project-1024x475.png" alt="12 - Remove default data model from new project" width="1024" height="475" class="alignnone size-large wp-image-12250" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/08/12-Remove-default-data-model-from-new-project-1024x475.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/12-Remove-default-data-model-from-new-project-300x139.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2015/08/12-Remove-default-data-model-from-new-project.png 1394w" sizes="(max-width: 1024px) 100vw, 1024px" />][16]

 <a name="obtain-framework-bundle-identifier" class="jump-target"></a>